-Blessed Hope Baptist Church
+Welcome to the Blessed Hope Baptist Church Coram NY

-Chronology of Abram's call to the Exodus
+Chronology of time from Abram's call to the Exodus

 In Genesis chapter 46, Jacob leaves Canaan and goes to Egypt.
 He enters at age 130, (47:9), while Joseph was then 39 years old.
 Joseph was promoted by Pharaoh at age 30, (41 :46), lives through the first 7 years of plenty and when Jacob, his father, arrives it is already 2 years into the 7 years of famine, (45:6), which were to follow, as per Joseph’s interpretation of Pharaoh’s dream.
 We are also told that Jacob lives in Egypt for 17 more years and dies at age 147, (47:28).
 If one adds the 17 years that Jacob lived in Egypt to Joseph’s age of 39, we conclude that Joseph was 56 years old at his father’s death.
 The last verse of the last chapter in Genesis tells us that Joseph dies at 110 years old.
 Now, some basic math will determine that Joseph lives in Egypt AFTER Jacob’s death for an additional 54 years, (56 + 54 = 110, his age at death).

-The accepted date of Jacob’s entry into Egypt is 1706 BC, which perfectly corresponds to the math when one subtractsthe ages of the Patriarchs, from the call of Abram, (Genesis 12:4), in 1921 BC at age 75, to Jacob’s age, 130, when he enters.
+The accepted date of Jacob’s entry into Egypt is 1706 BC, which perfectly corresponds to the math when one subtractsthe ages of the Patriarchs, fromthe call of Abram, (Genesis 12:4), in 1921 BC at age 75, to Jacob’s age, 130, when he enters.
 Abraham dies at 175 years old, (25:7), he fathered Isaac when he was 100 years old, (Gen. 17:17) and Isaac lives to 180 years of age, (Gen.35: 28).
-Again, some basic calculations show that Isaac outlives his father by 105 years, the 75 years Abraham lives AFTER Isaac is born, subtracted from Isaac’s age at death, (180 – 75 = 105 years).
+Again, some basic calculations show that Isaac outlives his father by 105 years, the 75 years Abraham lives AFTER Isaac is born, subtractedfrom Isaac’s age at death, (180 – 75 = 105 years).
 Finally, Jacob, as previously stated and proved, was 130 years old upon his entrance to Egypt.
 Isaac fathered Jacob when he was 60 years old, (Gen. 25:26) so when Isaac, “gives up the ghost”, Jacob was 120 years of age.
-Subtracting his age at Isaac’s death, 120, from the 130, (age when entering Egypt) Jacob lives 10 more years in Canaan before his journey begins.
+Subtracting his age at Isaac’s death, 120, fromthe 130, (age when entering Egypt) Jacob lives 10 more years in Canaan before his journey begins.

 Now, by adding these years together one gets a total of 215 years, (Abraham’s 100 + Isaac’s 105 + Jacob’s 10 = 215).
 So, since Abram’s call in Genesis 12, UNTIL Jacob’s entrance to Egypt, Genesis 46, is 215 years.